Bibliophage305/bandeoke-charts/song-list.md

 Get It On - T. Rex\
 Get Up, Stand Up - Bob Marley\
 Go Your Own Way - Fleetwood Mac\
+Have You Ever Seen The Rain? - Creedence Clearwater Revival\
 Highway To Hell - AC／DC\
 Hold The Line - Toto\
 Hotel California - The Eagles\